Midway

 Dallas-Fort Worth.
 American Airlines’ megahub.
 Often the cheapest meeting option for groups split between the Southeast and the West.
 The city itself has grown into a legitimate food and culture destination, though you’ll need a car.

 Atlanta.
-The most connected airport in the US.
+One of the most connected airports in the US.
 Works especially well for groups scattered across the eastern half of the country.
 The BeltLine, Ponce City Market, and the broader metro area have transformed Atlanta’s reputation as a destination beyond the airport.

 Miami.
 Beach plus city plus Latin American culture.
 Strong connectivity on the East Coast; workable from the West Coast via a handful of nonstops.
 November through April is prime season.

 Orlando.
 Not just theme parks.
-One of the best-connected airports in the South, with 150+ nonstop routes and some of the cheapest fares in the country (airlines compete hard for the tourist traffic).
+One of the best-connected airports in the South, with around 170 nonstop routes and some of the cheapest fares in the country (airlines compete hard for the tourist traffic).
 Works particularly well for family meetups.

 New Orleans.
 Fewer routes than the cities above, but steadily growing.
 The city itself is the draw — food, music, architecture, and a walkable core that requires zero planning to enjoy.